 Summative Assessment Deadlines

 The dates and times by which you should submit your work for assessment are set by the Department.
 You can see them here and the assignments will also be visible on your Tabula.
 Note that we are a Final Year Advanced Option 1 (Applied) module, and you should work to those deadlines.
 Work should be uploaded to Tabula by the date and time specified on the system and following the online instructions.
 Extensions to assessed work deadlines may be granted only in exceptional circumstances such as ill health and/or extreme personal issues.
 You can read all about the rules and procedures for requesting extensions here.
-I cannot directly authorise extensions myself; to ensure a level playing field across modules, extensions are granted centrally -- but do please come and talk to me if you are experiencing difficulties.
+I cannot directly authorise extensions myself -- but do please come and talk to me if you are experiencing difficulties.
 We will find a workable solution!